 This doesn’t mean that there are 200 million people lining up at the border, however.

 “Not every cross-border job search leads to a move.
 Whether it is an expression of intent, interest, or simple curiosity, it reflects the judgments of people inside a country looking out and of those outside looking in.
 As such, it gives us insight into how global job seekers perceive different labor markets and the opportunities those markets present,” the report said.

-From Indeed’s Global Migration Snapshot, here are the top 10 countries attracting international job seekers.
+Let’s take a closer look at the top 10 countries attracting international job seekers.

 Ireland’s a pleasant place, which is probably why it ended up in the top 10.
 Of the 49 markets that Indeed ranked, Ireland landed at the 10th spot, securing 2.2% of Indeed’s international job search queries.

 Mexico is a surprising addition to the list.
 We’re used to hearing awful things about the Mexican economy, and how many people are looking to immigrate to the U.S. or Canada to find work.
 But evidently, job seekers from around the world are looking to go to Mexico for work.
 Mexico recieved 2.4% of Indeed’s international job search queries.

 The report doesn’t detail the exact percentage of search traffic Australia received from those looking for work.
 But suffice it to say that it did land in the No. 8 slot on the list.
 Big cities like Sydney, Melbourne, and Brisbane are economic powerhouses, providing plenty of opportunity and jobs.